Air Flow Sensor ( Flow Meter / Mass Airflow Sensor / MAF / MAFS / AFM ) for several Toyota models, covering years from 2004 through 2011.

-Why does this happen?
-This happens because the flowmeter or MAF is in charge of metering the incoming air to the engine, so that way, the ECM (Engine Control Module) can adjust the amount of fuel being injected, to keep the ideal mixture needed by the engine, which is near 14.7 parts of air and 1 part of fuel (gasoline) or an air/fuel ratio of 14.7:1.
+The flowmeter or MAF or AFM is in charge of metering the air coming into the engine, so the ECM (Engine Control Module) can adjust the amount of fuel being injected to keep the ideal fuel/air ratio for optimum performance.

 22204-0d030 maf sensor desno 22204-odo30 toyota tn197400 scuchs